eclipse-archived/codewind-docs/docs/_documentations/mdt-eclipse-managingprojects.md

 - Start typing **Codewind** in the filter field or locate and expand the **Codewind** entry in the list.
 - Select **Codewind Explorer** and click **Open**.

-To create a new project or import an existing one, use the context menu on the **Local Projects** item in the **Codewind Explorer** view.
+To create a new project or import an existing one, use the context menu on the **Local** item in the **Codewind Explorer** view.
 Once you have a project, the first thing you might want to do is import your project into the Eclipse workspace so you can start editing files.
 This also makes your source available for debugging.

 Each project shows the application status and the build status.
 A context menu on each project enables you to open your application in a browser, view application and build logs, restart in debug mode, and much more.